 YouTuber Opens FIFA 20 Packs For 24 Hours Straight And Records His Findings

-A YouTuber has spent a full day opening over 3,000 FIFA packs to find out who and what he would discover.
+A YouTuber once spent a full day opening over 3,000 FIFA packs to find out who and what he would discover.

 So what did they find?
-After a grueling day in front of the PlayStation, the pair made a total of 11,312,807 in sales, with their most notable pack including Juventus forward Cristiano Ronaldo, who is worth 1.4 million on Xbox and 1.6 million on PS4.
+After a grueling day in front of the PlayStation, the pair made a total of 11,312,807 in sales, with their most notable pack including Juventus forward Cristiano Ronaldo, who at the time was worth 1.4 million on Xbox and 1.6 million on PS4.

 They also packed 85-rated legend Pep Guardiola, 91-rated goalkeeper Jan Oblak and Liverpool centre-back Virgil van Dijk, among other big names.